Classicality of derived Emerton-Gee stack: Introduction

 The basic idea of proving this theorem is to use the absolute perfect prismatic site as a bridge.
 When the coefficient rings are finite type $\bZ_p$-algebras, there will be no difference between Laurent $F$-crystals on $(\calO_K)^{\rm perf}_{\Prism}$ and those on $(\calO_K)_{\Prism}$.
-In this case, both of them are the same as \'etale $(\varphi,\Gamma)$-modules.
+In this case, both of them can be proved to be the same as \'etale $(\varphi,\Gamma)$-modules.
 To extend the equivalence from finite type algebras to arbitrary algebras, the limit-preserving property of the moduli stack of \'etale $\varphi$-modules will be of great importance to us.
+We remark that it is essential to use the Breuil--Kisin prism, which is related to the Kummer extension instead of the cyclotomic extension.
+This is because the cyclotomic prism is only well-defined in the unramified case.
+So in order to deal with the ramified case, the Breuil--Kisin prism is necessary.

-Now in order to define a derived version of Emerton--Gee stack, one needs to figure out how to define derived \'etale $(\varphi,\Gamma)$-modules.
+Now we turn to our initial question, i.e. construct a good derived extension of the Emerton--Gee stack.
+Naturally, one needs to figure out how to define derived \'etale $(\varphi,\Gamma)$-modules.
 The subtlety lies in the continuous derived $\Gamma$-action.
 Note that the prismatic site or more precisely, the perfect prismatic site (or $v$-site) provides an intrinsic way to deal with continuous $\Gamma$-action.
 This suggests we stay in the realm of prismatic site to define derived stack of Laurent $F$-crystals and regard it as the derived Emerton--Gee stack in light of Theorem \ref{Intro-main1}.

-Here comes the question: is the derived stack of Laurent $F$-crystals classical?
+Allowing $R$ to be any $p$-nilpotent animiated ring in Theorem \ref{Intro-main1}, we get a derived stack $\calX$ of Laurent $F$-crystals.
+Here comes the question: is $\calX$ classical?
 Our second main result provides an affirmative answer to it.

-\begin{thm}[Theorem \ref{main2}] The derived stack $\calX$ of Laurent $F$-crystals is classical up to nilcompletion, i.e. when restricted to truncated animated rings, the derived stack $\calX$ is equivalent to the (\'etale) sheafification of the left Kan extension of the underlying stack $^{\rm cl}\calX$ along the inclusion from classical commutative rings to animated rings. \end{thm}
+\begin{thm}[Theorem \ref{main2}] The derived stack $\calX$ of Laurent $F$-crystals is classical up to nilcompletion, i.e. when restricted to truncated animated rings, the derived stack $\calX$ is equivalent to $(\Lan\calX_{\rm EG})^{\#}$, the (\'etale) sheafification of the left Kan extension of the Emerton--Gee stack along the inclusion from classical commutative rings to animated rings. \end{thm}

+\begin{rmk} The nilcompletion appearing in the above theorem is not essential as we mostly care about nilcomplete stacks in practice.
+Taking the nilcompletion is essentially due to that the left Kan extension of a prestack might not be nilcomplete in general (see Remark \ref{remark-nil}). \end{rmk}